celestiaorg/celestia-app/README.md

 sysctl net.ipv4.tcp_congestion_control
 ```

-If not, enable it in linux by call the `make use-bbr` or by running:
+If not, enable it in Linux by calling the `make use-bbr` or by running:

 ```sh
 sudo modprobe tcp_bbr